wjoe2046/unit-12-testing/README.md

   throw new Error('Adding 1 and 3 should equal 4');
 }
 ```
 This is a very unwieldy way of writing assertions.
-Assertion libraries like [expect](https://github.com/mjackson/expect)(built-in with Jest) give us a better way:
+Assertion libraries like [expect](https://github.com/mjackson/expect) (which is built-in with Jest) give us a better way:
 ```
 const result = add(1, 3);
-expect(result).toEqual(4, 'Expected function to return 4');
+expect(result).toEqual(4);
 ```
 Not only is this quick and easy to write, it's immediately legible to any non-JS engineers, and project stakeholders who may not be engineers at all!
 Well-written tests can become a contract we use to make feature requirements meaningful.